RTXteam/RTX-KG2/README.md

 upstream sources.
 Otherwise, consider the following options:

 <details>
   <summary> Partial Build of KG2 </summary>

-In some circumstances, if there are no updates to any of the upstream source databases (like UMLS, ChEMBL, SemMedDB, etc.) that are extracted using `extract*.sh` scripts (as shown in the list of KG2 scripts), you can trigger a "partial" build that just downloads the OBO ontologies and does a build downstream of that.
+In some circumstances, if there are no updates to any of the upstream source databases (like UMLS, ChEMBL, SemMedDB, etc.) that are extracted using `extract*.sh` scripts (as shown in the list of KG2 scripts), you can trigger a "partial" build.
 This can be useful in cases where you are testing a change to one of the YAML configuration files for KG2, for example.
 To do a partial build, in Step (8) above, you would run

     bash -x ~/kg2-code/build/build-kg2-snakemake.sh

 (note the absence of the `all` argument to `build-kg2-snakemake.sh`).
-A partial build of KG2 may take about 31 hours.
+A partial build of KG2 may take about 12 hours.
 Note, you have to have previously run an `all` build of KG2, or else the partial build will not work.
 Note, when doing a partial build, existing KG2 JSON files in the `/home/ubuntu/kg2-build` directory from previous builds will just get used and will not get updated; if you want any of those files